cbott/factories/README.md

 Scoped

-- (dev) Save game state to persistent storage to allow for resuming a game after a crash or a server reset
 - (feature) Implement end and win condition (12 goods or 10 cards in compound)
 - (dev) Implement server-side logging with consistent formatting
 - (feature) Add messages from server to individual clients such as error responses